 To say 2020 was a success for the Indianapolis Colts might depend on who you ask.
 They were able to secure only their second playoff spot since 2015, but they were beaten by the Bills in the Wild Card round, sending them home earlier than Indy wanted.
+The good news, rookie Jonathan Taylor proved worthy of being the lead back and the potential to be a star.
+Other young players like Quenten Nelson, Khari Willis, and Julian Blackmon established themselves as dependable pieces to build a team around.
 Now, it’s time to shift focus to the offseason.

 Indianapolis Colts odds

 Prop bets are based on individual performance, typically surrounding players.
 Last season, Jonathan Taylor was a favorite for prop betting.
 For example, Taylor’s projected rushing total in the Colts’ Week 13 matchup against the Texans was 79.5 yards.
 Those who thought he would rush for 80 or more yards bet the over while those who thought he would fail to rush for 80 yards bet the under.
 Taylor picked up 91 yards in the win and those who bet the over cashed out.

 Search below for Indianapolis Colts team or player props currently being offered at sportsbooks.
 You can also look around at other teams and players using this tool.
 Happy shopping!

 Futures are long-term bets that can range from an offseason to a full season (or beyond).
 Team win totals, award winners, and player performance are common futures.
 For example: